jorisre/react-telephone/CONTRIBUTING.md

 Once you have fork and clone this project you can follow these steps

-- Install dependencies by running `yarn install`
+- Install dependencies by running `npm install`
-- Execute`cd example && yarn start` to start the example
+- Execute`cd example && npm start` to start the example
-- Once you've added code, run `yarn test` to ensure the test suite still passes
+- Once you've added code, run `npm test` to ensure the test suite still passes
-- Finally run `yarn lint` to check linter's errors
+- Finally run `npm run lint` to check linter's errors
 - You can push and submit your pull request 🎉